Arthur Charles Humphreys-Owen (1836–1905): A Liberal Landowner in a Changing Wales

 Marriage and Family

-In 1874 Humphreys married Maria Russell, the daughter of a Queen’s Counsel (source 2).
-Maria Humphreys-Owen herself took an active interest in educational and civic work, reflecting the growing participation of women in Liberal social reform movements during the late Victorian period.
+In 1874 Humphreys-Owen married Maria Russell, the daughter of a Queen’s Counsel (source 2).
+Maria Humphreys-Owen also played an active part in educational and civic work, reflecting the increasing involvement of women in Liberal social reform movements during the late Victorian period.
+The Glansevern household thus became a centre of local civic engagement, connecting traditional landowning leadership with the emerging reformist culture of Liberal Wales.

 Death and Legacy

-His career spanned a crucial period in Welsh history.
-Born into a society still dominated by traditional landed authority, he lived to see the emergence of modern democratic institutions, national educational structures, and a more politically self-conscious Wales.
+Arthur Charles Humphreys-Owen died on 9 December 1905, aged sixty-nine (source 1).
+His life and career spanned a transformative period in Welsh history.
+Born into a society still dominated by traditional landed authority, he lived to see the development of modern civic institutions, a national system of education, and a more politically assertive Wales.

 Conclusion